jrcain-usgs/asc-public-docs/docs/concepts/missions/kplo/shadowcam-photometric-angles.md

 ??? note "Finding DEMs"

     As of August 2026, LOLA Derived DEMs can be found at the [WUSTL LODE Data Portal](https://ode.rsl.wustl.edu/moon/productsearch), under `Lunar Reconnaissance Orbiter` > `LOLA` > `Derived Data` > `PDS4 Gridded Data Record Shape Map (GDRDEM)`.
-That dataset contains DEM centered at the poles, extending as far as 40 degrees north or south away.
-The smaller DEMs (i.e., those only extending to 90 degrees) are available in higher resolution.
+That dataset contains DEMs centered at the poles, extending as far as 40 degrees north or south away.
+The geographically smaller DEMs (i.e., those extending to 85 degrees, only 5 degrees from the pole) are available in higher resolution.

 #### Import DEM into ISIS